 Consider the typical usage scenario: a data scientist is working on their project.
 Creating a machine language workflow is an iterative process, with many cycles of trial, test, and refine.
 After a few hours of work, she (the data scientist) updates one of the operators in the workflow to change the linear regression tolerance from 0.000052 to 0.000039.
 The application silently autosaves the changes for the user.
 Now the data scientist re-runs the workflow to see how the results are affected, and since the run takes 21 minutes (not unusual for big data analytics), she works on something else while waiting.
 When the run is finished, she reviews the results, and decides that the original setting was better.

-Requiring the user to manually change the parameters back to the original, but that means the user has to remember what the setting was.
+Since the document was autosaved, the new setting has already been saved.
+The data scientist could manually enter the earlier setting, but that means the user has to remember what the setting was.
 That is unusable, untenable, and unfriendly.
 Reverting the entire document to the how it was when it was first opened is another option, but it is insupportable because it forces all the other work to be discarded.
 What is needed is the ability to undo an individual change.
-Autosave cannot exist in a usable manner without undo.
+The conclusion: autosave cannot exist in a usable manner without undo.

 Each of the pieces of the designed solution are connected to the others.
 They work together to form a more comprehensive user experience, better together than on their own.
 Each needs the other.